Posted by Urban Hardware on 9th Aug 2025

 3.Mark the placement

-Using a measuring tape and pencil, mark where each leg will be positioned.
-Set the legs in from the edge by about 25–50 mm for stability.
-For square or rectangular pieces, ensure that the opposite legs are exactly aligned by measuring from the same reference point on each side.
-Use a level to confirm the mounting surface is flat.
+Use a pencil and measuring tape to mark where each leg will go.
+For stability, move the legs in from the edge by 25 to 50 mm.
+When working with square or rectangular pieces, make sure the opposite legs are perfectly aligned by measuring from the same point on each side.
+To make sure the mounting surface is flat, use a level.

 4.Fit the mounting plates (if required)